Northaven Trail: History

-The Northaven Trail started out as a 2.5 mile trail stretching from Valleydale Drive (near Central Expressway) on the east to Preston Road on the west.
+The Northaven Trail started out as a 2.5-mile trail stretching from Valleydale Drive (near Central Expressway) on the east to Preston Road on the west.
 Construction on the Northaven Trail began in 2010 and was completed in 2012.

-The trail’s path took advantage of Oncor’s east-west power line coordinator through North Dallas neighborhoods.
+The trail’s path took advantage of Oncor’s east-west power-line corridor through North Dallas neighborhoods.

 The trail’s western expansion began to take shape with construction starting in 2017 and finishing in 2019.
-This phase extended the trail to 8.8 miles between Valleydale Drive and Monroe Drive.
+This phase extended the trail to 9.3 miles between Valleydale Drive and Denton Drive.

 Initial funding for the project came through a variety of sources, including federal, Dallas County, city, and private donations.
 The Friends of the Northaven Trail, a nonprofit organization, was founded in 2010 to organize public and private support for development, maintenance, and usage of the Northaven Trail.

-The Northaven Trail is part of the overall Dallas Parks and Recreation’s plan to provide alternative transportation options to the residences of Dallas.
+The Northaven Trail is part of the overall Dallas Parks and Recreation’s plan to provide alternative transportation options to the residents of Dallas.

+In recent years, the Friends of the Northaven Trail have prioritized a long-term rewilding effort along the corridor—an increasingly rare opportunity within the urban landscape of Dallas.
+With much of the trail situated within a utility easement that limits traditional landscaping, the organization focused on restoring native prairie habitat and supporting biodiversity.
+These efforts include seeding extensive stretches of the trail with native wildflowers and grasses to support pollinators, increase ecological resilience, and provide natural beauty for trail users.
+A particularly significant rewilding initiative is underway on the west side of the trail, where the City of Dallas Parks and Recreation Department acquired additional land.
+In addition to other areas along the trail at that location, approximately two acres of the park site are being considered for native Blackland Prairie restoration, helping reestablish one of the most endangered ecosystems in North America.

+In 2021, construction began on a long-planned pedestrian bridge spanning U.S. Route 75 (Central Expressway), intended to connect the Northaven Trail with several other major trail systems in Dallas, including the White Rock Creek, Cottonwood, and SoPac Trails.
+The bridge—often referred to as the "Low Five" for its role in linking five regional trails—was installed in late 2023 and officially opened to the public in December of that year.
+Its completion marked a major milestone for cross-city connectivity and regional trail expansion.

+To celebrate and enhance the new bridge, the Friends of the Northaven Trail commissioned a public art installation in 2024.
+Dallas-based muralist Chera Brooker of Chera Creative was selected to design and paint a series of nature-themed murals on the bridge’s western columns.
+Each of the eight columns features native Texas wildflowers and their associated pollinators, reflecting the trail’s broader ecological mission.
+The mural project not only brings vibrant visual appeal to the structure but also reinforces ongoing efforts to educate the public about the importance of native habitats and biodiversity.